verhas/javageci/BUILDER.md

 configuration parameter can be set to `"factory()".
 The default values is `""`.

-In the setter and aggregator methods the argument is `x`.
-If you do not like this naming then you can use this configuration value to specify a different name.
+* In the setter and aggregator methods the argument is `x`.
+If you do not like this naming then you can use `argumentVariable` to specify a different name.
 <!-- end snip -->